Optiwing logo

 Keyword Magic Tool Real Estate

-I filted the list down by adding the keywords: SEO, digital marketing, CRM, blog, blogs, podcast, podcasts, internet, CRM, paid ad, paid ads, PPC.
+I filtered the list down by adding the keywords: SEO, digital marketing, CRM, blog, blogs, podcast, podcasts, internet, CRM, paid ad, paid ads, PPC.

 I added the exclude keywords "Digital Real Estate" because I noticed a lot of keywords about this which I didn't want in my final results.